nekrutnikolai/mysite/content/posts/lets-kill-this-mbp.md

 A basic text editor will show up.

-Type the following into it, each on a separate line:
+Type the following into it, each on a separate:

 `cd xmrig/build`